xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 - Each MPA is serviced by one IFG
 - Any variant of MPA can be plugged into any of the 4 bays

-## Platform Description
+## Chassis design
-Cisco 8712-MOD-M is a Cisco Silicon One™ based 2RU fixed router belonging to Cisco 8700 family of products, a first in class device to play intelligent Edge roles across Service Provider, Enterprise WAN , Data Center Interconnect, DC gateway network applications.
+Cisco 8712-MOD-M is a Cisco Silicon One™ based 2RU fixed router belonging to Cisco 8700 family of products, a first in class device to play multiple roles across Service Provider, Enterprise WAN , Data Center Interconnect, DC gateway network applications.

 ![fron-view.png]({{site.baseurl}}/images/fron-view.png){: .align-center}
 Figure 1.
 Front view of the Cisco 8712-MOD-M